price family law

 You and your spouse can decide to go your separate ways without involving the legal system at all.
 If your relationship has ended on amicable terms and there are no major disputes between you with regard to your children, assets, or liabilities, you could save yourself money, time, and stress by simply separating unofficially.
 Also, should you decide to rekindle your marriage, you won’t have to reverse any court orders to do so.

 However, it’s important to remember there will be no binding arrangements with regard to the division of assets and debts, or the custody of children, without an official separation or divorce.
-This may leave you vulnerable to exploitation by your spouse.
+Consulting with a spousal support law firm can offer guidance in these situations.
+Not having these formal agreements may leave you vulnerable to exploitation by your spouse.

 In a no-fault state like Colorado, you don’t need to prove that one party is at fault for the breakdown of the marriage to obtain a legal separation.
 Instead, you can simply assert that the marriage is irretrievably broken and that you and your spouse cannot reconcile.